 The choice between leasing and buying boils down to what you think works best for you and your finances.

 When you lease a car, you are essentially paying to borrow a vehicle that you don't have an ownership stake in.
 This is similar to renting an apartment.
 However, if you're not looking for ownership, leasing may be right for you.

 Additionally, for some, the thrill of driving a new car every few years without being tied to permanent ownership makes a world of difference.
 Leasing gives you this opportunity.

-For business people who are considering leasing vs. buying, leasing offers more tax write-offs than a loan would, letting you maximize your tax deductions and ultimately lowering your tax bill.
+For business people who are considering whether to lease or buy a car, leasing offers more tax write-offs than a loan would, letting you maximize your tax deductions and ultimately lowering your tax bill.

 How to get out of a car lease